TJHeuvel/rival-doc/Tutorial/tutorial-charactercreation.md

 Note: once your character files are generated, you can safely move them to another folder, edit them, rename them, etc.... but remember that re-generating the files with the same path and character name will overwrite your changes.

-Refer to the [Tutorial](../Getting_Started/getting-started) and [Tutorial](../Core/code-structure) sections for an explanation of what the generated files do
+Refer to the [Getting Started](../index) and [Tutorial](../Core/code-structure) sections for an explanation of what the generated files do

 ## Creating the Character Authoring GameObject